Naming Conventions In C++ - C++ Programming Tutorial

-C++ has a set of rules for naming variables, functions, and other identifiers in your code.
-These rules, known as naming conventions, help to make your code more readable and maintainable.
+C++ follows a specific set of guidelines for naming variables, functions, and other identifiers within your code.
+These guidelines, referred to as naming conventions, play a crucial role in enhancing the readability and maintainability of your codebase.

 Guidelines for Naming Conventions in C++

-Variable names should be descriptive and meaningful.
-For example, a variable that holds the number of students in a class could be named "numStudents" or "studentCount".
+Variable identifiers should be chosen to convey clear and relevant information.
+For instance, a variable designed to store the quantity of students in a classroom may be denoted as "numStudents" or "studentCount".

-Constants should be named in uppercase, with words separated by underscores.
-For example, "PI" or "MAXSTUDENTCOUNT".
+Constants are typically denoted in uppercase, with individual words separated by underscores.
+For instance, "PI" or "MAXSTUDENTCOUNT".

-Class names should be in CamelCase, with the first letter of each word in uppercase except for the first word.
-For example, "Student" or "CourseEnrollment".
+Class names are typically written in CamelCase, where the initial letter of each word is capitalized except for the first word.
+Examples include "Student" and "CourseEnrollment".

 C++ Code (Naming Conventions)